About Spoken Languages

 Prof. dr. Abram de Swaan

 Abram de Swaan (1942) is emeritus professor in social sciences.
 Between 1969 and 1991, he was an editor of cultural magazine De Gids.
-Together with Paul van den Bos, he created a series of TV documentaries.
 He was also co-founder, director and president of the Amsterdam Institute for Social Science Research at the University of Amsterdam.
 De Swaan has written weekly articles for the newspaper NRC Handelsblad, which have been published in three bundles.
 He was guest lecturer at various universities in the USA and in France.
 In 2008, he was awarded the PC Hooftprijs for his essays.
+His Words of the World is a pioneering book, that combines the insights of sociology, sociolinguistics and economics.
 His work has been translated into fourteen languages.

 Language of instruction: Dutch